minchoCoin/computer-vision/README.md

 - HW3 : Canny Edge Detection
 - HW4 : RANSAC and Panorama Stitching(without opencv) [link](https://www.cs.ubc.ca/~lsigal/425_2022W2/Assignment4.html)
     - you can download 'hw4.zip' on the link above.
+- HW5 : Deep-learning with Convolution Neural Network, Pytorch, and CIFAR-10

 # demo video
 By clicking the images below, you can watch the videos on youtube